codelovesme/euglena/README.md

     }
     t(logParticle,"LoggerConsole")

+Caution:

+-   When writing gene, be aware of that there should not be any global variable or any library reference being consumed by genes.
+Each gene should be seperate from each other and also isolated from the environment.

 TODO : In the near future There will be a store under euglena.codeloves.me/store to expose organelle implementations and genes